-We are big strawberry fans in my household and I have been wanting to incorporate a strawbery buttercream with a cupcake for a while.
-Then the other day I topped my porridge with strawberry compote and flaked oats and bang, right there was my flavour inspiration for these cupcakes.
+We are big strawberry fans in my household and I've been wanting to incorporate a strawberry buttercream with a cupcake for a while.
+In terms of flavour unisons, strawberries and almonds are a perfect match make these cupcakes a dreamy creation.

 Traditionally almond meal is made out of whole almonds.
 The skin of the almond has been left on and you can see the dark brown pieces in the meal (this is the almond skin).
 Almond meal, however can be made from unblanched alomnds too.